Analysis | Trump kind of admits he might have cost Republicans the Senate

 “A third party would be a disaster,” Graham said.

 Graham has said this at other times, as well.
-Yes, he says he likes what Trump did, but the former vociferous Trump critic has also repeatedly acknowledged that alienating Trump comes with a political cost for himself and the party.
+Yes, he says he likes what Trump did, but the former vociferous Trump critic also has repeatedly acknowledged that alienating Trump comes with a political cost for himself and the party.
 And he’s not alone.
 Prominent Republicans have repeatedly made a pragmatic case for abiding by Trump’s vision for the party by noting how devoted the base is to him and how distancing themselves from him would splinter the party.

 Those aren’t the things you say if you truly believe this is about principled support; they’re what you say when you’re trying to justify your willingness to go along with something you see as objectionable.

-The fact that Republicans continue to stand by Trump even as he might have cost them the Senate in January is a testament to that.
-But now we have evidence that Trump not only acknowledges what he might have contributed to in Georgia, but is also pressing forward with potentially doing it again in 2022.
+That Republicans continue to stand by Trump even as he might have cost them the Senate in January is testament to that rationalization.
+But, now we have evidence that Trump not only acknowledges the harm he might have caused in Georgia, but also is pressing forward with potentially doing it again in 2022.
 And Republicans can’t be bothered to do much about it.

 If there’s anything that epitomizes how Republicans have chosen to let Trump’s baseless and routinely debunked stolen-election claims metastasize within the party, surely that has to be it.
-They have allowed the situation to get out of hand because they worry what would happen if they tried to stop it — what would happen to them, it bears emphasizing, rather than to democracy.
+They have allowed the situation to get out of hand because they worry what would happen if they tried to stop it — what would happen to them individually, it bears emphasizing, rather than to democracy.

-But now they are staring down the barrel of Trump potentially and knowingly helping them lose future elections — in addition to the historic trio of losses already attached to his name.
+But now they are staring down the barrel of Trump’s potentially and knowingly helping them to lose future elections — and adding to the historic trio of losses already attached to his name.
 They have made their bed, though, and they apparently are going to continue lying in it.